Stolen Picasso resurfaces, only to be dismissed as fake

 Dogaru's mother, who was handed a two-year sentence for her role in the raid, claimed that she had burned the paintings to protect her son when police searched her village.
 Museum officials in Romania appeared to support her version of events, announcing that traces of paint and canvas had been found in the woman's oven.

 She later denied her initial claims in court, giving rise to hopes that some of the paintings may yet be recovered.

 Sunday's statement by Romanian authorities said that efforts to authenticate the artwork are underway.
+Director of the Kunsthal, Emily Ansenk, said that the museum was still waiting for news on the investigation, though she expressed support for the Belgian duo.

+"We are firm believers in artistic freedom, even when it concerns such a sensitive subject for us, and we hope that the (directors) reached their intended goal with this initiative," she said in an email to CNN.
+"That said, we would have found it even better if the work by Picasso had actually been found undamaged."

-Mira Feticu, the Kunsthal museum, Romania's anti-organized crime agency and the organizers of "True Copy" did not immediately respond to CNN's requests for comment.
+Mira Feticu and Romania's anti-organized crime agency did not respond to CNN's requests for comment.